 In addition to make the District's regulatory program more efficient internally and for permit applicants, the District managers passed Resolutions 19-03 delegating all permit approval authority to the Administrator except for a few exceptions (e.g., variances).

-The District subjects projects to a preliminary review in sync with the municipal permitting requirements so that it can issue permits requiring watershed approval in an efficient and effective manner without undo delayso that it can issue permits simultaneously, or shortly after, municipal permits.
+The District subjects projects to a preliminary review so that it can issue permits simultaneously, or shortly after, municipal permits.

 2. Water Management Plan Amendment